temporalio/documentation/docs/php/subscription-tutorial.md

 public function subscribe(string $userID)
 {
     yield $this->account->sendWelcomeEmail($userID);
-    yield Workflow::timer(CarbonInterval::days(30));
+    yield Workflow::timer(CarbonInterval::month());
     yield $this->account->sendEndOfTrialEmail($userID);
 }
 ```

 As you can see, we delegate email sending to the activity and use timer to wait for a trial period
 to finish.
 In other words, what happens here?
-The workflow sends the first email, then it *sleeps* for 30 days,
+The workflow sends the first email, then it *sleeps* for a month,
 and then send one more email.
 Looks very elegant, right?
 You may think about it as a regular PHP `sleep()` call.
 But inside the workflow we cannot use any functions that may cause side effects, thus we use timer here.